-Robert has represented ERISA plans, fiduciaries, and participants in a variety of litigation, including many class action or other procedurally complex actions, often involving novel or unsettled legal issues.
-In addition to ERISA litigation, Robert represents clients in connection with First Amendment, union governance, and employment rights matters.
+Robert has represented ERISA plans, fiduciaries, and participants in a variety of litigation, including many class action or other procedurally complex, multi-party actions, often involving novel or unsettled legal issues.
+In addition to ERISA litigation, Robert represents clients in connection with First Amendment, union governance, RICO and employment rights matters.
 Robert also provides the firm's clients with advice and counseling regarding employee benefits and employee rights issues, and assists clients in mediation proceedings.

 Prior to joining the firm, Robert worked in the Denver office of a large firm headquartered in Washington, D.C., was a teaching fellow at Stanford Law School, and a law clerk to Hon.
 Carlos F. Lucero, United States Court of Appeals for the Tenth Circuit.

 Robert received an LL.M. from University of Michigan Law School in 1995, and a J.D. from University of Colorado School of Law in 1992.
 While in law school, Robert served as editor-in-chief of the University of Colorado Law Review and was a member of the Order of the Coif.
 Robert received a B.A. from Roosevelt University with honors in 1989.

 This email has been initiated at the website www.bredhoff.com.
 The content of this email is provided by, and is the responsibility of, the person posting the email communication, and not of any person affiliated with the bredhoff.com website.
 This email does not and will not create an attorney-client relationship, and will not necessarily be treated as privileged or confidential.
 By sending this email, you acknowledge that any reliance on material in this email communication is at your own risk.